 (a) if funded pursuant to the CIPF I Legislation, the Department may give preference to nonprofit organizations seeking to purchase a housing project that is or was subject to prepayment of a state or federally assisted MassHousing mortgage.
 If the Department gives such preference, then, in consultation with nonprofit organizations and MassHousing, it shall identify the projects at greatest risk of prepayment of a state or federally assisted MassHousing mortgage and give such projects equal preference in the allocation of CIPF funds.

 (b) if funded pursuant to the CIPF II Legislation or M.G.
 L. c.
 121G, the Department shall give preference to nonprofit organizations or LHAs seeking to purchase a housing project that is or was subject to prepayment of a state- or federally-assisted mortgage or the termination of a project-based rental assistance contract, or subject to the expiration of federal or state low-income housing tax credits.
 In giving such preference, the Department, in consultation with MassHousing, CEDAC, and MHP, shall identify projects at greatest risk of prepayment or nonrenewal of a rental assistance contract or expiration of tax credits and give preference to such projects in the allocation of funds.

+(3) An eligible property that has been acquired for the purpose of preserving or improving the property shall not lose eligibility due to actions by the purchaser to renew or extend state or federal contracts or subsidies.

 18.05: Acquisition, Preservation, and Improvement